tianyue58/tp/docs/DeveloperGuide.md

 #### Design considerations:

-* **Alternative 1 (current choice):** Completes an application after the application has been added
+* **Alternative 1 (current choice):** Only allow users to complete an existing application in the list
     * Pros: Easy to implement.
     * Cons: User cannot add an application that has already been completed.

-* **Alternative 2:** Provides the ability to specify the completion status of an application when it is added to the list
+* **Alternative 2:** Provide the option to specify the completion status of an application when it is first added to the list
     * Pros: Everything can be done in one shot.
     * Cons: The `add` command will require too many parameters.